Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models: PROPOSED METHOD

-VLP models commonly bridge the gap between heterogeneous data, i.e., images and texts, by creating a shared representation space to associate images and texts with similar semantics.
+VLP models commonly bridge the gap between heterogeneous data, i.e., images and texts, by creating a shared representation space in which semantically related visual and linguistic inputs are closely aligned.
 This makes it natural for an attacker to disturb the alignment between paired images and texts.
-Current methods usually only concentrate on the image modality.
-Specifically, given a surrogate model, UAPs for the image modality are learned by enlarging the feature distance between matched images and texts:
+Specifically, given a surrogate model, A typical method for learning image UAPs is to enlarge the feature distance between matched images and texts:

 where $\ell$ is a loss function to quantify the difference between representations of two samples, e.g., the KL-divergence loss.